andela-technology/qualified-docs/content/creating-content/evidence-engine/evidence-scoring.md

 ## Subscores

 Subscores are separate scores that exist apart from the Qualified Score.
 Their purpose is to allow you to map different signals to different subscores so that you can structure the learnings gained from each challenge assessed.
-For example, you may create a React based coding challenge and map the *Passed Unit Tests* (% solved) to the "React" subscore.
+For example, you may create a React based coding challenge and map the *Unit Test Accuracy* (accuracy) to the "React" subscore.
 Later on, you might issue a React based Q&A challenge and map the correct answers score to React.

 :::info
 The value of a subscore has no affect on how the Qualified Score gets calculated.
 They are completely independent.